diagrams/diagrams-doc/doc/manual.rst

 Although much of this user manual focuses on constructing two-dimensional diagrams, the definitions in the core library in fact work for *any* vector space.
-Vector spaces are defined in the `Data.VectorSpace`:mod: module from the `vector-space`:pkg: package.
+Vector spaces are defined in the `Data.VectorSpace`:mod: module from Conal Elliott's `vector-space`:pkg: package.

 Many objects (diagrams, paths, backends...) inherently live in some particular vector space.
-The vector space associated to any type can be computed by the type function `V`.
+The vector space in which a given type "lives" can be computed by the type function `V`.
 So, for example, the type

 ::